Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

     curl -I <status-api-url>/status/ready
     ```

 2. If the response is `200 OK`, your Kong instance is ready to serve requests.
-If the response is `503 Service Unavailable`, Kong is still loading the configuration or has failed to load it.
+If the response is `503 Service Unavailable`, Kong does not yet have a valid configuration.

 ## Updating Readiness Probes